How Long Does It Take to Get Addicted to Tramadol?

 - Tolerance: Over time, tramadol alters the brain’s chemistry.
 It adapts to the effects and becomes accustomed to the presence of the drug.
 As tolerance builds, the effects of the drug will become marginally less potent.
 A user will have to take more of the drug, and/or take the drug more often in order to experience the same painkilling and euphoric effects.

 - Physical dependence: As tolerance grows and the body becomes ever more reliant upon the drug to function normally, many tramadol users will be at risk of physical dependence.
 As this dependence mounts, a user may become ever more reliant upon the tramadol for their body to feel right.
 If a person who is dependent upon the drug stops taking tramadol, they will likely feel the unpleasant symptoms of withdrawal.
-To overcome these symptoms, the user must go through drug detox in an inpatient drug rehab facility.
+To overcome these symptoms, the user must go through Detox Center Florida in an inpatient drug rehab facility.

 Factors That Affect the Addiction and Withdrawal Timeline